15 Credit Unions That Don’t Use ChexSystems for 2023

 However, there are still options available through credit unions that do not use ChexSystems.
 These bank accounts typically offer the same features that you would get with any other bank account.
 Among these features are no overdraft fees, a debit card, and a mobile app with mobile check deposit capabilities.

-15 Credit Unions That Don’t Use ChexSystems
+14 Credit Unions That Don’t Use ChexSystems

 1. American Airlines Credit Union

 American Airlines Credit Union (AACU) was founded in 1936 by American Airlines employees.
 It has since grown to manage $8.5 billion in assets.
-The credit union has branch locations in the following states:

 • Arizona